Port Eynon: History

 Port Eynon is thought to be named after Prince Einion of Deheubarth or an 11th-century Welsh Prince named Eynon.
 Eynon is a surname in Wales and the church graveyard in the village shows gravestones with this surname.
 It is believed that the prince built Port Eynon castle which no longer exists.

+Culver Hole, an ancient, pre 16th century Dovecote, a Grade 2 listed scheduled monument, is located on the headland on the west side of Port Eynon point.

 Smuggling is thought to have been a common engagement of the local residents in the 17th century to 19th century.

 A derelict "salt house" used for extracting salt from sea water is located a quarter of a mile from the village, just off Port Eynon Point.

 In the second half of the 18th century, through to 1919, a lifeboat was operated from Port Eynon.
 On several occasions, the lives of lifeboatmen were lost at sea on rescues.
 On 1 January 1916 the lives of three young men were lost in when the lifeboat went to the assistance of SS Dunvegan which was shipwrecked off Oxwich point.
 A memorial to these men exists in the village churchyard.
 Copies of news articles on the disaster can be seen on the wall of the local fish and chip shop in Port Eynon.